Skip to main content

 Role: The apprentices will have the opportunity to assist in several aspects of the Initiative’s work:

-Research Support - the CJRI needs research support on an empirical project involving access to justice issues in federal courts.
-The work for this semester will primarily involve coding legal cases under the direction of the CJRI Executive Director and a research team made up of social scientists and legal academics from around the country.
-To prepare apprentices to work on the projects, CJRI will provide apprentices with general training in the relevant fields of law in which they will be working and the relevant empirical methodologies to be applied.
+Research Support (one apprentice) - the CJRI needs research support on an empirical project involving access to justice issues in federal courts.
+This work will primarily involve coding legal cases under the direction of the CJRI Executive Director and a research team made up of social scientists and legal academics.
+To prepare apprentices to work on the projects, CJRI will provide apprentices with general training in legal research.
+Students with training in social science methodologies preferred for this project.
+Coding experience is a plus.
+We expect to complete this project in the fall semester, at which point the apprentices working on this project will assist with legal case briefing and memo writing.

 Hours: 3-5 hrs

-Off-Campus Research Site: Remote with some in-person meetings as needed.
+Off-Campus Research Site: Remote with some in-person meetings a few times a semester.

 Related website: https://civiljusticeinitiative.org/